 MITIGATION ACTION MAJOR ACCOMPLISHMENTS Monterey Project; (6) Participated in CPUC hearing process on Cal-Am related rate requests.
 Other ongoing activities included: (1) Served as member of both the Seaside Basin Watermaster Board and as the Technical Advisory Committee; (2) Participation in a technical role regarding alternatives for Los Padres Dam and associated sediment management.
 Allocate New Supply Remained within Water Allocation Program limits.
 Determine Drought Reserve Rationing was not required due to maintenance of adequate storage reserve.
-Steelhead Fishery Program A total of 27 rescue days were conducted in the mainstem of the Carmel River.
-Rescue operations occurred from early July through early September, yielding a total of 8,529 steelhead, including: 6,179 young-of-the-year (YOY), 2,334 yearlings (1+), and 16 mortalities (0.19%).
-Staff tagged 182 fish of size with Passive Integrated Transponder (PIT) tags before release and there were no recaptures.
-A total of 11 rescue days were conducted on Garzas and Cachagua Creeks.
-Rescue operations occurred from mid-June through early September, yielding a total of 4,439 steelhead, including: 4,316 young-of-the-year (YOY), 99 yearlings (1+), and 24 mortalities (0.54%).
-Since 1989, District staff has rescued 465,729 steelhead from drying reaches of the Carmel River watershed.
-Compared to previous rescue seasons, total rescued fish in the 2020 dry season was 89% of the 1989-2020 average of 14,554, as described in Section XVI.
-Riparian Habitat Program Continued revegetation efforts at exposed banks with little or no vegetation located between Via Mallorca and Esquiline Roads; Contracted to collect channel profile data and limited cross section data from the Carmel River for use in maintaining a long-term record and comparing to the past and future data; Made public presentations showing MPWMD-sponsored restoration work over the past 29 years; Continued long-term monitoring of physical and biological processes along the river in order to evaluate the District's river management activities; Continued the annual inspections of the Carmel River from the upstream end of the lagoon to Camp Steffani; Walked the entire river to observe and record erosion damage, conditions that could cause erosion, riparian ordinance infractions, and the overall condition of the riparian corridor; Continued enforcement actions to address serious violations of District
+Steelhead Fishery Program A total of 54 rescue days were conducted in the mainstem of the Carmel River.
+Rescue operations occurred from late May through late September, yielding 7,844 steelhead, including: 6,780 young-of-the-year (YOY), 1,017 yearlings (1+), 11 adults, and 36 mortalities (0.46%).
+Staff tagged 3,193 fish of size with Passive Integrated Transponder (PIT) tags before release from the Sleepy Hollow Steelhead Rearing Facility.
+A total of two rescue days were conducted on Garzas Creek.
+Rescue operations occurred in mid-June and late July, yielding 117 steelhead, including: 37 young-of-the-year (YOY), 80 yearlings (1+), and no mortalities (0.0%).
+Since 1989, District staff has rescued 473,690 steelhead from drying reaches of the Carmel River watershed.
+Compared to previous rescue seasons, total rescued fish in the 2021 dry season was 56% of the 1989-2021 average of 14,354, as described in Section XVI.
+Riparian Habitat Program Continued revegetation efforts at exposed banks with little or no vegetation located between Via Mallorca and Esquiline Roads; Continued long-term monitoring of physical and biological processes along the river in order to evaluate the District's river management activities; Continued the annual inspections of the Carmel River from the upstream end of the lagoon to Camp Steffani; Continued enforcement actions to address serious violations of District riparian ordinances; Carried out vegetation management activities; Operated under Routine Maintenance Agreement with CDFW for MPWMD vegetation maintenance activities.

-MITIGATION ACTION MAJOR ACCOMPLISHMENTS riparian ordinances; Carried out vegetation management activities; Operated under Routine Maintenance Agreement with CDFW for MPWMD vegetation maintenance activities.
-Lagoon Habitat Program The District continues to support and encourage the ongoing habitat restoration efforts in the wetlands and riparian areas surrounding the Carmel River Lagoon.
+MITIGATION ACTION MAJOR ACCOMPLISHMENTS Lagoon Habitat Program The District continues to support and encourage the ongoing habitat restoration efforts in the wetlands and riparian areas surrounding the Carmel River Lagoon.
 These efforts are consistent with goals that were identified in the Carmel River Lagoon Enhancement Plan, which was partially funded by the District.
 The District continues to work with various agencies and landowners to implement ongoing restoration of the Odello West property and future restoration of the Odello East property across the highway.
 The District also surveyed and analyzed bathymetric transects, participated in interagency meetings regarding management of lagoon in winter storm events (see also steelhead efforts that benefit lagoon) and monitored lagoon stage.
 Aesthetic Measures See Riparian Habitat Program measures in Section XVII.